-What is sleep-related eating disorder?
+What is sleep-related eating disorder (SRED)?

 A closely related disorder, known as nocturnal eating syndrome (NES), is diagnosed when a person eats during the night with full awareness and is usually unable to fall asleep again unless he or she eats.